 *If, down the road, you lose weight, it’s always possible to reapply for better rates with a life insurance company.
 However, there’s no better time than today to financially protect your loved ones.

-In order to get the best life insurance rates when you are overweight (or obese), there’s two things you need to read:
+In order to get the best life insurance rates when you are overweight (or obese), there are two things you need to read:

 1. 5 Things To Know About Weight And Life Insurance